SIGCOMM21-5G/artifact/MI-Benchmark-Software-Power/README.md

 ## Dataset Description

+The data were collected when running different types of test cases on the UE and turning on 5GTracker at different logging rates (1Hz, 10Hz).
+The software power values are measured by 5GTracker through system APIs for current and voltage readings.
+The hardware power values are measured by Monsoon Power Monitor at 5000Hz.
 The 5GTracker session logs contains several fields that are useful for this experiment.
 We provide description for them below.

 | Field name           | Description of the field                                           |
 |----------------------|--------------------------------------------------------------------|